 by Phillip Day

 Research shows the unequivocal benefits of vitamin D both in the prevention and treatment of cancer as well as rickets and other diseases.
-Lack of, and fear of sunshine, combined with processed, cooked diets has become the, to-date, undeclared catastrophe of modern times.
-The Vitamin D Council writes:
+Lack of, and fear of sunshine, combined with processed, cooked diets has become the to-date, undeclared catastrophe of modern times.
+Dr John Cannell of the Vitamin D Council writes:

 “Technically not a ‘vitamin’, vitamin D is in a class by itself.
 Its metabolic product, calcitriol, is actually a secosteroid hormone that targets over 1000 genes in the human body.
 Current research has implicated vitamin D deficiency as a major factor in the pathology of at least 17 varieties of cancer as well as heart disease, stroke, hypertension, autoimmune diseases, diabetes, depression, chronic pain, osteoarthritis, osteoporosis, muscle weakness, muscle wasting, birth defects, periodontal disease, and more.
 Vitamin D’s influence on key biological functions vital to one’s health and well-being mandates that vitamin D no longer be ignored by the healthcare industry nor by individuals striving to achieve and maintain a greater state of health.”1